Please note: a valid prescription is required for all prescription medication.

 - Worldwide (excludes some countries***)

-How fast does famotidine work for heartburn?
+How quickly does famotidine start to work for heartburn?